-Laser etching is a non-contact technology used to mark or engrave high quality 1D or 2D barcodes, multiple lines of text, batch numbers, lot codes, logos, traceability codes and other essential information on various types of products and packaging for identification purposes.
+Laser etching is a non-contact technology used to etch or engrave high quality 1D or 2D barcodes, multiple lines of text, batch numbers, lot codes, logos, traceability codes and other essential information on various types of products and packaging for identification purposes.
 The etching process alters precisely targeted areas of material on the package or product surface to create a highly visible code in the material itself.
 This process eliminates the possibility of important printed information being blurred or obscured during or after application and becoming unreadable.

 Laser etching coding is required in many industries, including the aerospace and aircraft, automotive, extrusion, pharmaceuticals industries, and others.
-This is performed by industrial laser etching machines and facilitated by the ability of laser etching to mark a wide range of materials, including metals, coated or painted metals, glass and multiple types of plastic.
+This is performed by industrial laser etching machines and laser engraving systems.
+A key benefit of laser etching is the ability to mark a wide range of materials, including metals, coated or painted metals, glass and multiple types of plastic.
 Different materials require lasers of different power levels, and choosing the correct power has a direct effect on the result.
 It is essential for the user to collaborate with the laser system manufacturer to obtain the most effective system.
 Laser-etching many materials also requires the addition of a fume extraction system to protect production line workers.

 Laser etching machinery systems offer several important advantages over other marking technologies, including extremely consistent marking quality and permanent marking.
 For various manufacturers, another significant advantage is that laser etching systems can operate at very high speeds, which directly affects productivity, and can mark targets as they move along a production line, guided by beam controllers.
 In addition, since no inks or solvents are involved, the need for fewer consumables directly affects production costs, eliminating the need for ink supply replacement, reducing maintenance requirements and significantly lowering the user’s impact on the environment.